Settling a Car Insurance Claim

 - Be prepared to share all bills and estimates of accident-related costs when filing a claim

 The process you need to go through to settle a car insurance claim can be smooth sailing.

 If you don’t agree with the offer the insurance company has made, you may need to negotiate with the insurance adjuster to get a higher payout.

 However this portion of the process plays out, you will need to provide the insurance company with accurate information so its adjuster can evaluate your claim in a fair manner.

 Read on to learn how to settle auto insurance claims and then be sure that you enter your ZIP code above to do a FREE comparison for car insurance quotes!

 See a Doctor and Gather Information

-In some cases, an injury may not be immediately apparent.
-If you want to be able to get your medical bills, lost wages and other expenses incurred because of the accident covered, you need to be able to show that they stemmed from the accident.
-Seeing a doctor right away means you are looking after your own health appropriately and will strengthen your argument that your medical expenses can be linked to the accident as the precipitating event.
+- See a doctor – Doing this right away means you are looking after your own health appropriately and will strengthen your argument that your medical expenses can be linked to the accident as the precipitating event.